Counseling Degrees & Licenses in Wyoming

 In Wyoming, LPC licenses are valid for two years and expire on the holder’s birth date.
 PPC licenses are valid for 36 months and may not be renewed.

 LPCs must submit 45 continuing education hours every renewal cycle.
 Three of the 45 hours must be in ethics.
-The fee to renew an LPC license is $143.
+The fee to renew an LPC license is $125 every two years.

 School Counseling Licenses in Wyoming